ward/run/_drafts/2021-08-07-slovenia-trip.md

 meaningful about, so I will just go through those one by one.
 (We arrived late the day before day 1 and just immediately went to bed)

+I wrote all of this in the weeks following the trip and selected photos at the time too.
+Then I completely ignored finishing the report till I figured at the end of December that I really should get it done.
+I processed the photos and did a final proofread.
+Procrastination at its finest.

+Maybe one more TODO: umap (or just a picture) with the locations we passed by (numbered).

 ## Day 1: Lost in the Woods and Too Much Hiking

 ### A Run